Telenav/cactus/README.md

      _commit my changes in all of the submodules, using this message_ and have it simply figure out what needs committing and do it (the `cactus-commit-all-submodules` or `ccm` script is for that).
      The same goes for pushing.
-  3. When we commit or push, we usually also want to update the submodule root to point to our new commits, and if that requires remembering to manually run `git add -A && git ci -m Whatever && git push` in the root, it is easy to forget.
+  3. When we commit or push, we usually also want to update the workspace to point to our new commits, and if that requires remembering to manually run `git add -A && git ci -m Whatever && git push` in the root, it is easy to forget.
 So, we want our tooling to do that automatically.
   4. When we branch - say, for a feature or release - we are likely to want to branch _everything_ that may be touched in that work, not just one submodule.  _And_ we don't want the submodule root to point to commits on our branch until our work is finished.
-So we need a way to branch across the submodule root _and multiple child repositories_ in one shot - and that tool should detect which child repositories do and don't need branching (see discussion of _project families_ in the Maven section for how we do that).
+So we need a way to branch across the workspace _and multiple child repositories_ in one shot - and that tool should detect which child repositories do and don't need branching (see discussion of _project families_ in the Maven section for how we do that).
   5. Similarly, when we merge, say, a feature or release branch back to the development branch, we want to merge _everything affected_, without having to remember all the child checkouts that need merging.
-  6. Cloning and rehydrating a submodule root and its children may leave them in [_detached head state_](https://www.git-tower.com/learn/git/faq/detached-head-when-checkout-commit/), not on any branch at all.
+  6. Cloning and rehydrating a workspace and its children may leave them in [_detached head state_](https://www.git-tower.com/learn/git/faq/detached-head-when-checkout-commit/), not on any branch at all.
 This is "right thing" when we want to reproduce a build or multi-repository state precisely, but not the right thing at all when we are about to do some coding.
 The `cactus-development-prep` script solves this case as well.